tal-z/ApprovalRatingPredictor/README.md

 We can see that one of these nodes (represented by the space above the red line) is "pure."
 The other of our two nodes, below the red  line, is "impure," containing an equal number of green and blue labels.
-While we can say with a relatively high degree of confidence that anything hypothetical point above the red line should be labeled "blue," it's not yet clear how we should deal with hypothetical points below the line.
+While we can say with a relatively high degree of confidence that any hypothetical point above the red line should be labeled "blue," it's not yet clear how we should deal with hypothetical points below the line.
 To answer this question, we will have to keep adding lines until we have pure partitions.
 It turns out, we only need one more line to satisfy this objective: